wilbertbeaniii/process/README.md

     - Close the deal
     - Nurture and continue to sell
  2. Hiring Process
+    - Identify the hiring need
+    - Devise a recruitment plan
+    - Write a job description
+    - Advertise the position
+    - Recruit the Position
+    - Review Applications
+    - Phone Interview/Initial Screening
+    - Interviews
+    - Applicant Assessment
+    - Background Check
+    - Decision
+    - Reference Check
+    - Job Offer
+    - Hiring
+    - - Form W-4
+    - - Form I-9 and E-Verify'
+    - - State Withholding and Registrations
+    - - A checklist with all required paperwork to be completed by new employees
+    - - An organizations employee handbook
+    - Onboarding
  3. Service Delivery Process

  4. Collections Process